-The Group recognizes an allowance for doubtful accounts on expected credit loss of financial assets measured at amortized cost.
+The Group recognizes an allowance for doubtful accounts on expected credit loss of financial assets measured at amortized cost and net change in equity instruments measured at fair value through other comprehensive income.

 (Determining significant increases in credit risks)

 The Group assesses at the end of each reporting period whether the credit risks of financial instruments has significantly increased after initial recognition.